ARSD-Bsc-Comp-Sci-2024/Descrete-Structure-18016/README.md

 ## Practical List Qs
 ![science](https://user-images.githubusercontent.com/74259522/168984923-92f64220-af43-40ce-9980-3a17abda41b3.gif)

-1. Write a Program to create a SET A and determine the cardinality of SET for an input array of elements (repetition allowed) and perform the following operations on the SET:
+Q1.
+Write a Program to create a SET A and determine the cardinality of SET for an input array of elements (repetition allowed) and perform the following operations on the SET:__
-a) ismember (a, A): check whether an element belongs to set or not and return value as true/false.
+a) ismember (a, A): check whether an element belongs to set or not and return value as true/false.__
-b) powerset(A): list all the elements of power set of A.
+b) powerset(A): list all the elements of power set of A.__

 [1.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/1.cpp)

-2. Create a class SET and take two sets as input from user to perform following SET
+Q2.
+Create a class SET and take two sets as input from user to perform following SET Operations:__
-Operations:
-a) Subset: Check whether one set is a subset of other or not.
+a) Subset: Check whether one set is a subset of other or not.__
-b) Union and Intersection of two Sets.
+b) Union and Intersection of two Sets.__
-c) Complement: Assume Universal Set as per the input elements from the user.
+c) Complement: Assume Universal Set as per the input elements from the user.__
-d) Set Difference and Symmetric Difference between two SETS
+d) Set Difference and Symmetric Difference between two SETS__
-e) Cartesian Product of Sets.
+e) Cartesian Product of Sets.__

 [2.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/2.cpp)

-3. Create a class RELATION, use Matrix notation to represent a relation.
+Q3.
+Create a class RELATION, use Matrix notation to represent a relation.
 Include functions to check if a relation is reflexive, Symmetric, Anti-symmetric and Transitive.
 Write a Program to use this class.

 [3.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/3.cpp)

-4. Use the functions defined in Ques 3 to find check whether the given relation is:
+Q4.
+Use the functions defined in Ques 3 to find check whether the given relation is:__
-a) Equivalent, or
+a) Equivalent, or__
-b) Partial Order relation, or
+b) Partial Order relation, or__
-c) None
+c) None__

 [4.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/4.cpp)

-5. Write a Program to generate the Fibonacci Series using recursion.
+Q5.
+Write a Program to generate the Fibonacci Series using recursion.

 [5.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/5.cpp)

-6. Write a Program to implement Tower of Hanoi using recursion.
+Q6.
+Write a Program to implement Tower of Hanoi using recursion.

 [6.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/6.cpp)

-7. Write a Program to implement binary search using recursion.
+Q7.
+Write a Program to implement binary search using recursion.

 [7.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/7.cpp)

-10. Write a Program that generates all the permutations of a given set of digits, with or without repetition.
+Q10.
+Write a Program that generates all the permutations of a given set of digits, with or without repetition.
 (For example, if the given set is {1,2}, the permutations are 12 and 21).
 (One method is given in Liu)

 [10.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/10.cpp)

-11. Write a Program to calculate Permutation and Combination for an input value n and r using recursive formula of nCr and nPr .
+Q11.
+Write a Program to calculate Permutation and Combination for an input value n and r using recursive formula of nCr and nPr .

 [11.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/11.cpp)

-12. For any number n, write a program to list all the solutions of the equation x1 + x2 + x3 + …+ xn
+Q12.
+For any number n, write a program to list all the solutions of the equation x1 + x2 + x3 + …+ xn
 = C, where C is a constant (C<=10) and x1, x2,x3,…,xn are nonnegative integers using brute force strategy.

 [12.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/12.cpp)

-13. Write a Program to accept the truth values of variables x and y, and print the truth table of the following logical operations:
+Q13.
+Write a Program to accept the truth values of variables x and y, and print the truth table of the following logical operations:
 a) Conjunction            f) Exclusive NOR
 b) Disjunction            g) Negation